MustafaJafar/python-courses-work/coursework/README.md

+#coursework
-thi file contains alot of python sample code that
+this file contains alot of python sample code that
 I have wrote while studing some course online ... all files are numbered online course and websites :